tetsu23/pldataFileConverter/README.md

 # Overview
  Pupillab's Eye Tracking System (https://pupil-labs.com/), available via a python-based SDK or pupilcapture.exe, tracks pupils to measure eye gaze, pupils, and other movements on a monocular basis.
 Output data includes gaze trajectory information and video footage.
-The included pupil_pupil.pldata contains pupil diameter and movement information, which can be exported to an Excel file by pupil_service.exe, but due to the large amount of information, the following information ('timestamp', 'id', 'method', However, the amount of information is very large, so we have created a software that extracts and outputs only the following information ('timestamp', 'id', 'confidence', 'norm_pos').
+The included pupil_pupil.pldata contains pupil diameter and movement information, which can be exported to an Excel file by pupil_service.exe.
+However, the amount of information is very large, so we have developed a software that extracts and outputs only the following information ('timestamp', 'id', 'confidence', 'norm_pos').
 If you want to change the information to be extracted, change the contents of columns in pupilLab_eye_fatigue_export_csv.py.

 # How to use
 ## How to start the software
 Launch the python source code directly or by double-clicking on the .exe file.
-The .exe file is created using pyinstaller.
+And, the .exe file is created using pyinstaller.

 - Launch from command line
 $ python pldataFileConverter